juliansommer/prompts/README.md

 - modify the api that gets the posts to only get 20 not all of them

 - add a footer

+- if user puts # at start of the tag, remove it.

+- add option to switch between light and dark mode

+- add loading skeletons